China's Tianjin testing all residents after omicron found

-BEIJING (AP) — Tianjin, a major Chinese port city near the capital Beijing, began mass testing of its 14 million residents on Sunday after a cluster of 20 children and adults tested positive for COVID-19, including at least two with the omicron variant.
+BEIJING (AP) — The numbers are small, but the major port of Tianjin may be facing China's first outbreak of omicron of any size, less than four weeks before the Winter Olympics open in nearby Beijing.

-Those infected include 15 students from 8 to 13 years old, a staff member at an after-school center and four parents.
-The citywide testing is to be completed over two days.
+The city began mass testing of its 14 million residents on Sunday after a cluster of 20 children and adults tested positive for COVID-19, including at least two with the omicron variant.
+Officials said the virus has been circulating so the number of cases could grow.

-China has stepped up its zero tolerance COVID-19 strategy in the run-up to the Winter Olympics, which open Feb.
-4 in Beijing.
-The Chinese capital is 115 kilometers (70 miles) northwest of Tianjin and connected by a high-speed rail link that takes less than one hour.
+China has stepped up its strict zero tolerance strategy in the run-up to the Olympics, which open Feb.
+4. The Chinese capital is 115 kilometers (70 miles) northwest of Tianjin and many people regularly travel back and forth by car or on a high-speed rail link that takes less than one hour.

-Millions of people are being confined to their homes in Xi'an and Yuzhou, two other cities that are farther away but have larger outbreaks.
-The city of Zhengzhou, a provincial capital 70 kilometers (40 miles) north of Yuzhou, is also conducting mass testing and closing schools starting Monday.
+Elsewhere, millions of people are being confined to their homes in Xi’an and Yuzhou, two cities that are farther away but have larger outbreaks.
+Both have been traced to the delta variant.
+The outbreak in Yuzhou is also affecting Zhengzhou, the Henan provincial capital 70 kilometers (40 miles) to the north.
+Zhengzhou has been conducting mass testing and is closing schools starting Monday.

 The first two cases confirmed in Tianjin were a 10-year-old girl and a 29-year-old woman working at the after-school center.
 Both were infected by the omicron variant.
 In subsequent testing of close contacts, 18 others tested positive and 767 tested negative as of Saturday night.